 Languages of Latin America

-Pictured: Andean Quichua instructor Nina Kinti-Moss, a native of Ecuador.
+Pictured: Andean Quichua instructor Nina Kinti-Moss.

 Nina Kinti-Moss (M.S.S.W., 1988, University of Wisconsin, Madison), a lecturer in the KU Center for Latin American and Caribbean Studies, is fluent in reading, writing and speaking Kechwa.
 Her research includes mastering all the Kechwa varieties of Ecuador, Peru and Bolivia, then integrating the variations into the Kechwa textbook which she has written, Learning the Kechwa Language.
 A native speaker of Salasaca Quichua (Ecuador), Nina has expertise in unified Quichua and is conversant in Peruvian and Bolivian dialects of Quechua.

 With French-based vocabulary and a distinctive grammar, Haitian Creole is the first language of roughly 5.7 million people Haiti, the Caribbean nation that occupies the western half of the island of Hispaniola, which it shares with the Dominican Republic.
 Related creoles are spoken on Guadeloupe and Martinique, and approximately 300,000 Haitians living in the Dominican Republic, the US, and Canada speak the language.
 The Department of African and African American Studies houses KU's Haitian Creole program.
 The University of Kansas offers free, open online resources for the study of Creole.